ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ##  RS-to-C: 2.01 (Created) {#rs-c}

-Upon receiving an access token from C, RS MUST follow the procedures defined in Section 5.10.1 of [RFC9200].
+Upon receiving an access token from C, RS MUST follow the procedures defined in {{Section 5.10.1 of RFC9200}}.
 That is, RS must verify the validity of the access token.
-RS may make an introspection request (see Section 5.9.1 of [RFC9200]) to validate the access token.
+RS may make an introspection request (see {{Section 5.9.1 of RFC9200}}) to validate the access token.

 If the access token is valid, RS proceeds as follows.

-RS checks whether it is already storing the authentication credential of C, AUTH_CRED_C, specified in the cnf claim of the access token by value or by reference.
-If not, RS retrieves AUTH_CRED_C, either using the cnf claim or some other trusted source.
+RS checks whether it is already storing the authentication credential of C, AUTH_CRED_C, specified in the "cnf" claim of the access token by value or by reference.
+If not, RS retrieves AUTH_CRED_C, either using the "cnf" claim or some other trusted source.

 If RS fails to find or validate AUTH_CRED_C, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
 RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

 If, instead, the access token is valid but associated with claims that RS cannot process (e.g., an unknown scope), or if any of the expected parameters is missing (e.g., any of the mandatory parameters from AS or the identifier "session\_id"), or if any parameters received in the EDHOC_Information is unrecognized, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
 In the latter two cases, RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

-If all validations are successful RS MUST reply to the POST request with a 2.01 (Created) response.
+If all validations are successful, RS MUST reply to the POST request with a 2.01 (Created) response.

-When an access token becomes invalid (e.g., due to its expiration or revocation), RS MUST delete the access token and the associated OSCORE Security Context, and MUST notify C with an error response with code 4.01 (Unauthorized) for any long running request, as specified in Section 5.8.3 of [RFC9200].
+When an access token becomes invalid (e.g., due to its expiration or revocation), RS MUST delete the access token and the associated OSCORE Security Context, and MUST notify C with an error response with code 4.01 (Unauthorized) for any long running request, as specified in {{Section 5.8.3 of RFC9200}}.

 ## Access Token in External Authorization Data {#AT-in-EAD}